lorellav/DeXTER-DeepTextMiner/README.md

 All the locations that have been manually edited are marked in red in the file `data/output_20191622_041444_geocoding_edit.xlsx`.
 This file can be compared with the file `output/output_20191622_041444_geocoding.xlsx` to see the original output.
 For an overview of all the possible *types[]* tags, please refer to the the [Google Maps Platform documentation](https://developers.google.com/maps/documentation/geocoding/intro).

 ## 6. Sentiment analysis
+Another enriching technique used to add value to digital heritage collections is Sentiment Analysis, a way to identify the prevailing emotional attitude of the writer towards for example referential entities.
+This allows users to identify the layers of meaning humans attached historically to people, organisations, geographical spaces.
+Understanding the meaning humans invested in such entities and, in the case of historical collections such as *ChroniclItaly 3.0*, how that meaning may have changed over time, provides digital heritage scholars with powerful means to access part of collective narratives of fear, pride, longing, loss.
+The process of performing ESA on the collection required several steps:
+– Identify the sentence delimiters (i.e., full stop, semicolon, colon, exclamation mark, question mark) and divide the textual material accordingly.
+At the end of this step, 677,030 sentences were obtained;
+– Select the most frequent entities for each category and in each title.
+As each title differs in size, we used a logarithmic function to obtain a more representative number of entities per title (2\*log2 function used).
+At the end of this step, 228 entities were obtained distributed across titles as shown in Figure 9;
+– Select only the sentences that contained the entities identified in the previous step.
+This step was done to limit the number of API requests and reduce processing time and costs.
+The selection returned 133,281 sentences;
+– Perform SA on the sentences so selected.
+When the study was carried out, no suitable SA models trained on Italian were found, therefore this step was performed once again using the Google Cloud Platform Console.